Brand Tracking Is Easier than You Think

 - Visibility – how visible is your firm in the marketplace?

-Step 2: Embed data collection in the business development process
+Step 2: Embed data collection at key milestone listening posts.

-The point at which you aggregate and analyze data you’ve collected can vary.
-Client engagement life cycles are different for every firm.
+Data can be viewed in real-time, but the point at which you aggregate and analyze your brand tracking results should vary from business to business.
+Client experience life cycles are different for every firm.
 For some, tracking brand adjustments can take a few months.
-For others, it may be well over a year before brand performance can be evaluated.
+For others, brand performance should be evaluated on a quarterly basis.

 Before analyzing the data, try to predict what the results will show.
 Then compare your hypothesis to your actual findings.
 Calibrating your understanding of your firm’s brand will help make future strategic branding decisions easier.